- Step 1. Choosing the right type of impact wrench

 A pneumatic impact wrench uses the power of gas under pressure, or compressed air.

-It is also lighter since it doesn’t pack a battery or internal motor.
+The tool is also lighter since the mainframe doesn’t pack a battery or internal motor.

-It is the most powerful type of impact wrench.
-However, it requires more maintenance, needing to be oiled, its air tank drained, moisture removed, etc.
+A pneumatic air wrench is the most powerful type of impact wrench.
+However, the gear requires more maintenance and needs to be oiled, the air tank drained, moisture removed, etc.

 An electrical impact wrench uses the power of electricity, instead of compressed air or pressurized gases.